blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### New features

 * npm lockfile and shrinkwrap detectors now ignore packages flagged as extraneous in the package-lock.json and npm-shrinkwrap.json files.
+* (IDETECT-4441) New GradleNative Inspector option to process root tree only.
+TODO

 ### Changed features